romannovotny/People.WebAPI/README.md

 # People Web API
-.Net Core 3.1 Web API running on Linux docker with repository pattern on mssql database, jwt login, in-memory unit tests and docker integration tests.
+.Net Core 3.1 Web API running on Linux docker with repository pattern on MSSQL database, JWT login, in-memory unit tests and docker integration tests.

 ## JWT
 UserName and password for JWT token is set to "test" for purpose of simplicity in this example.